ggonnella/textformats/src/textformats/cli/tf_decode.1.md

-  line is output separately; advantage: it does not require to keep the whole file or file section in memory; scope 'line' is similar, but the structure of the file/section is not defined
+  line is output separately; advantage: it does not require to keep the whole file or file section in memory; scope 'line' is similar, but the structure of the file/section is not defined (default: false; ignored if scope is not 'file' or 'section')

 **-c**, **\-\-scope=**S
 : which part of the input file is targeted by the datatype